The Manual for Novices: Ch. 1 THE EGYPTIAN HASIDIM

 oooOooo

 There are countless academic studies and historical accounts of the growth of mediaeval Jewish-Sufism with its movement being described variously as Jewish-Sufism (Fenton) Egyptian Pietism (Russ-Fishbane) and Egyptian Hasidism (our preference).
-This manual has little to add to the current state of scholarship and historical analysis of the movement because it is not an academic or scientific study.
+Our manual has little to add to the current state of scholarship and historical analysis of the movement because the Manual for Novices is not an academic or scientific study.
 Our focus here is devotional and developmental.
 We are interested in our past but our Path is much more concerned with the (Eternal) Present.

-There are many other academic studies one might mention, but these three sources should well satisfy the novice's search for a factual and speculative knowledge-base concerning the Egyptian Hasidic Path.
+The advanced linguistic and analytical studies of Diana Lobel, Nissim Dana, and Moshe Idel provide texts and commentaries that our most scholarly members would relish, but for new members I would suggest that they will find most if not all the historical and linguistic information they need in the works of Prof. Fenton and R. Russ-Fishbane.
+There are many other academic studies one might mention, but these principal sources should well satisfy the novice's search for a factual and speculative knowledge-base concerning the Egyptian Hasidic Path.

-The purpose of this publication is to present an outline administrative system for our members, and with it certain homiletical commentaries that we hope will serve to (i)promote the principles of Kuntres Maarat HaLev and (ii) bring about a spiritual renewal of the Egyptian Hasidic Movement with which it shares a prophetic goal.
-Consequently those seeking the highest levels of scholarly and academic information should consult (above all) the works of Professor Fenton and Rabbi Russ-Fishbane and not expect to find anything of their magisterial detail here.
+In contrast, the purpose of our own Manual for Novices is simply to present an outline administrative system for our members, and with it certain homiletical commentaries that we hope will serve to (i)promote the principles of Kuntres Maarat HaLev and (ii) bring about a spiritual renewal of the Egyptian Hasidic Movement with which it shares a prophetic goal.

-However—because this book is being written for the guidance of new members of Tariqa Eliyahu: people who may not have studied the history of our movement in any depth before joining us—we will now offer a very brief listing of some of the Movement’s leaders and authors.
-To this list we will add a brief commentary on the Sources of the movement's ethos.
+Nevertheless, because this book is being written for the guidance of new members of Tariqa Eliyahu—including some salikun who may not have studied the history of our movement in any depth before joining us—we will now offer a very brief listing of some of the Movement’s leaders and authors.
+To this list we will add a commentary on the Sources of the movement's ethos.

 oooOooo